 1. Past Climate change: Present-day climate change can only be fully understood in context of the past; well-dated histories of climate and the atmosphere over a wide range of time scales are needed to understand climate forcing and response.
 White papers by the International Partnerships in Ice Core Sciences (IPICS - www.pages-igbp.org/ipics) describe broad science targets for ice coring and articulate the need for spatially distributed arrays of recovered ice cores that target the past 200, 2,000 and 40,000 years, from the last interglacial, and extracting an ice core that reaches 1.5M years.
-The U.S. ice coring community was intimately involved in establishing the IPICS goals; recommendations for achieving those goals, together with additional goals that are primarily U.S. priorities, are outlined below.
+The U.S. ice coring community was intimately involved in originally establishing the IPICS goals; recommendations for achieving those goals, together with additional goals that are primarily U.S. priorities, are outlined below.
 In addition, members of the U.S. community are leading efforts to gain critical samples of ice prior to 800,000 years ago, for evidence of the atmosphere from times when the Earth had 40,000-year climate cycles.

-- Data from the core near the West Antarctic Ice Sheet Divide (WAIS Divide) are providing unprecedented high-resolution climate records for Antarctica for the past 60,000 years.
-Now that the main core and replicate drilling are complete, the final stage of the project will be to complete the borehole logging studies. - Drilling of spatially distributed ice cores and boreholes to support both IPICS goals and the U.S. initiatives of investigations of past climate and atmosphere over the past 200 to 40,000 years should continue.
-Understanding climate signals in remotely-sensed data requires arrays of shallow cores covering a range of accumulation rates both in Greenland and in Antarctica.
+Drilling of spatially distributed ice cores and boreholes to support both IPICS goals and U.S. initiatives of investigations of past climate and atmosphere over the past 200 to 40,000 years should continue.
+Understanding climate signals in remotely-sensed data, understanding climate impacts on the transition from snow to firn to ice on ice sheets, and calibrating high-resolution models, all require arrays of shallow cores covering a range of accumulation and melt rates both in Greenland and in Antarctica.
 Spatially-distributed shallow coring for records ranging from 200 to 2,000 years will include multiple scientific traverses in Greenland for study of the ice sheet under the currently changing climate.
-In Antarctica, an international French-Italian-U.S. scientific traverse is being proposed from Dome
+Recent projects in the Arctic include the 1000-2000 year annual record from Denali (Mt.
+Hunter), Alaska which is providing important constraints on